The-Best-Codes/filerelay/BUG_REPORT.md

 - Sender: Progress to 100%, status "completed".
 - Receiver: Metadata received, progress to 0 then NaN, no "File received".

-## Analysis and Guesses

-### Root Cause Guess

-The issue is likely in the `SocketService.ts` file, specifically in the `handleDataChannelMessage` method (lines 295-380).
-In Firefox, the data channel may not be handling ArrayBuffer chunks correctly, leading to `receivedSize` becoming NaN.

-- **Progress Calculation**: `const progress = Math.min(100, (this.receivedSize / this.fileMetadata.size) * 100);`
-  - If `this.receivedSize` is NaN (e.g., from `+= event.data.byteLength` where `event.data` is not an ArrayBuffer), progress becomes NaN.
-  - In Firefox, `event.data` might be a string or different type instead of ArrayBuffer, causing `byteLength` to be undefined, and `undefined + number = NaN`.

-- **No Completion**: The condition `if (this.receivedSize >= this.fileMetadata.size)` never triggers because `receivedSize` is NaN, so no "File received" callback.

-- **Firefox-Specific**: Firefox has known issues with WebRTC data channels, especially with message types or buffering for small files.

-### Potential Fixes (Not Implemented Yet)

-- Add type checks for `event.data` in `handleDataChannelMessage`.
-- Ensure `event.data` is an ArrayBuffer before accessing `byteLength`.
-- Handle cases where data is sent as a single message in Firefox.
-- Test with larger files to confirm.

-### Files Involved

-- `frontend/src/services/SocketService.ts`: Core transfer logic.
-- `frontend/src/pages/ReceivePage.tsx`: UI for receiving files.
-- `frontend/src/pages/SendPage.tsx`: UI for sending files.

 ## Additional Notes

 - CORS errors are from ad blockers and can be ignored.